Mapped: Super Typhoon Ragasa forces evacuations in Philippines and Taiwan

 Scientists warn storms are becoming more powerful as oceans are warming.

-Forecasters said Ragasa was moving northwest at 15kmh over very warm waters, an environment primed to fuel further intensification.
+Forecasters said Ragasa was moving northwest at 15kmph over very warm waters, an environment primed to fuel further intensification.

 Ragasa isn’t the only storm intensifying in the pacific ocean this week.
 Super Typhoon Neoguri has also reached category 4 equivalent strength.
 The early Sunday morning visible satellite images revealed that both typhoons were very large and undergoing rapid intensification.